mevdschee/php-crud-api/README.md

   - Complex filters (with both "and" & "or") are not supported
   - Complex writes (transactions) are not supported
   - Complex queries calling functions (like "concat" or "sum") are not supported
+  - MySQL tables should use InnoDB or XtraDB storage engine
   - SQLite does not support binary and spatial/GIS functionality
   - MySQL BIT field type is not supported (use TINYINT)